 It's An Abusive Relationship

 If your partner abuses you physically, verbally, or emotionally, you may sit on the boundary between love and hate until you get out of the situation.
 Many victims of abuse have strong feelings of affection for their abusers.
-When the balance tips from love to hate in an abusive relationship, the result will almost certainly be dramatic and may even be life-threatening to one or both of you.
+When the balance tips from love to hate in an abusive relationship, the result can be dramatic.

 How To Avoid A Love-Hate Relationship

-Hate it or love it, relationships can cross that thin border between love and hate, but not every relationship does.
+Relationships can cross the thin border between love and hate, but not every relationship does this.
 So, how do you keep from getting into a love-hate relationship?
 If you're already in one, how do you ensure your feelings stay on stable ground for the long run?

 Improve Your Self-Esteem

 Value Your Independence

-It's easy to fall into dependence if someone is there and happy to take care of your needs for you.
-It might seem like a convenient and helpful sign of love at first, but it likely isn't.
-Instead, it's often a sign of unhealthy attachment.
-It may seem romantic to need each other so intensely, but in a healthy relationship, each person strives to meet their own needs.
-So, be sure to take care of your individual basic needs whenever you can.
-Make your way in the world.
-Reach for your highest human potential.
-Go out of your way to do things for yourself rather than automatically letting someone else do them for you.
-When your relationship is based on deep care and not need, you'll be closer to having a satisfying, passionate relationship.
+It can be helpful to take care of your individual basic needs whenever you can.
+You might reach for your highest human potential and go out of your way to do things for yourself, rather than automatically letting someone else do them for you.
+When your relationship is based on deep care and not need, you'll likely be closer to having a satisfying, passionate relationship.

 Recognize Your True Rights And Responsibilities